paulkarpenko/us-code-ui/uscode/title-25-indians/chapter-32b-safeguard-tribal-objects-of-patrimony.md

   (G) Any other relevant Federal agency, committee, or working group.

 **(e) Applicability of Federal Advisory Committee Act** The Federal Advisory Committee Act (5 U.S.C.
-App.) shall not apply to the Native working group convened under subsection (a).
+App.)
+11 See References in Text note below. shall not apply to the Native working group convened under subsection (a).

 ### Statutory Notes

 #### References in Text
 The Federal Advisory Committee Act, referred to in subsec. (e), is Pub.
 L. 92–463, Oct.
 6, 1972, 86 Stat.
-770, which is set out in the Appendix to Title 5, Government Organization and Employees.
+770, which was set out in the Appendix to Title 5, Government Organization and Employees, and was substantially repealed and restated in chapter 10 (§ 1001 et seq.) of Title 5 by Pub.
+L. 117–286, §§ 3(a), 7, Dec.
+27, 2022, 136 Stat.
+4197, 4361.
+For disposition of sections of the Act into chapter 10 of Title 5, see Disposition Table preceding [section 101 of Title 5](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title5-section101&num=0&edition=prelim).

 <a id="section-3077"></a>